Koulio/scalable-qa-with-docker/README.md

 ## Services Provided

-_Once a sevice is started below links will point to your local instance of the running service._
+_Once a sevice is started these links below will point to your local instance of the running service._

 ### core-01